Abortion in Alabama: The Alabama Human Life Protection Act

 Formerly, abortion was allowed in cases of incest or rape.
 With the introduction of the Human Life Protection Act, these cases were no longer exempt.
 Additionally, cases in which mothers faced mental illness were declared insufficient to provide an exception.
 These restrictions made the bill one of the most aggressive anti-abortion laws in American history.
 Although the bill was approved by Alabama legislators, then-Governor Kay Ivey recognized that its aggressiveness would most likely not be approved in the federal court due to Roe v.
 Wade.
 Despite this, Alabama legislators hoped the introduction of the bill could weaken pre-existing abortion protections.

 Shortly after the introduction of the Human Life Protection Act, Planned Parenthood and ACLU of Alabama filed a lawsuit to challenge the anti-abortion bill on May 24, 2019.
 Serving as plaintiffs to the case were the three remaining abortion clinics in Alabama: Alabama Women's Center, Reproductive Health Services, and the West Alabama Women's Center.

 The controversial bill was set to go into effect on November 15, 2019.
 However, on October 29, 2019, the bill was blocked by the federal court.
 US District Judge Myron Thompson granted a preliminary injunction on October 28, 2019, until the court was able to resolve the case in full.
 Federal judge Myron H. Thompson declared the bill defied previous rulings seen in Roe v.
 Wade and the U.S. Constitution.
-Furthermore, Judge Thompson expressed that the bill could cause "serious and irreparable harm," referring to the Planned Parenthood Southeast v.
+Furthermore, Judge Thompson expressed that the bill could cause "serious and irreparable harm", referring to the Planned Parenthood Southeast v.
 Strange lawsuit from 2014 that identified a near-total ban as adding a financial burden to women and their need to access abortion services.
 As a result of this need, women are more likely to take unsafe measures to end pregnancies.
 Judge Thompson lifted the injunction after the Supreme Court overturned Roe v.
 Wade on June 24, 2022, allowing the law to go into effect.

 Statistics

 Between 1972 and 1974, Alabama had an illegal abortion mortality rate of 0.1 and 0.9 per million women aged 15–44.
 In 1990, 456,000 women in the state faced the risk of an unintended pregnancy.
 In 2010, the state had nine publicly-funded abortions, none of which were federally or state funded.

 In 2014, 59% of women in Alabama lived in a county without an abortion clinic.
 There was an average of one abortion clinic every 10,483 square miles that year.

+In the year following the overturn of Roe v.
+Wade in 2022, 210 pregnant women in a dozen states were criminally charged for conduct associated with their pregnancy, pregnancy loss or birth.
+Six states — Alabama, Mississippi, Ohio, Oklahoma, South Carolina and Texas — accounted for most cases.